-Dagon.'
-And now the cell door opened, when a savage figure entered, carrying a huge parcel of clanking fetters, with a collar of iron, which he put round the neck of Poor Pedrosa, telling hin, with a truly diabolical grin, whilst he was rivetting it on, that it was a proper cravat for the throat of a blasphemer.'- 'Jesus Maria!' noth Pedrosa, is all this fallen upon me for only cudgelling a restive mule?'
-'Aye,' cried the demon, 'and this is only a taste of what is to come,' at the same time, slipping his pincers from the screw he was forking to the head, he chught a piece of flesh in the forceps, and wrench-u e lit out of his cheek, laughing at poor Nicolas, i whilst he roared aloud with the pain, telling him, it was a just reward for the forture he had put him to a while ago, when he tugged at a tooth till he broke it in his jaw.'
-Ah; for the lover of heaven,' cried Pedrosa, have more pity on me; for the sake of Saint Nicolas de Tolentino, my holy patron, be not so unmerciful to a poor barber-surgeon; and I will shave your worship's heard for nothing as long as I have life.'
-One of the messengers of the auditory now came in, and bade the fellow strike off the prisoner's fetter, for that the holy fathers were in council, and demanded him for examination, 'This is something extraordinary, quoth the tormentor, 'I should not have expected it this twelvementh to come.'
-Pedrosa's fetters were struck off; some: brandy was applied to staunch the bleeding of his cheek; his hands and face were washed, and a short jacket of course ticking thrown over him, and the messenger, with an assistant, taking him nd H in i each under an arm, led him into a spacious chamber, where at the head of a long table sat his excellency the Inquisitor general with six of his assessors, three on each side of the chair of state: the alguazil-mayor, a secretary, and two notaries, with other officers of the holy council, were attending in their places.
+Dagon, And now the cell door opened, when a savage figure entered, carrying a huge parcel of clanking fetters, with a collar of iron, which he put round the neck of poor Pedrosa, telling him, with a truly diabolical grin, whilst he was rivetting it on, 'that it was a proper cravet for the throat of a blasphemer.'-'Jesus Maria!' quoth Pedrosa, 'is all this fallen upon me, for only cudgelling a restive mule?'
+'Aye,' cried the demon, 'and this is only a taste of what is to come,' at the same time slipping the pincers from the screw he was forcing to the head, he caught a piece of flesh in the forceps, and wrenched it out of his cheek, laughing at poor, Nicolas, whilst he roared out with the pain, telling him 'it was a just reward for the torture he had put him to a while ago, when he tugged out a tooth till he broke it in his jaw.'
+'Alı, for the love of heaven,' cried Pedrosa, 'have more pity on me; for the sake of Saint Nicolas de Tolentino, my holy patron, be not so unmerciful to a poor barber-surgeon; and I will shave your worship's beard for nothing as long as I have life.'
+One of the messengers of the auditory now came in, and bade the fellow strike off the prisoner's fetters, for that the holy fathers were in council, and demanded him for examination.
+'This is something extraordinary,' quoth the tormentor, , 'I should not have expected it this twelvemonth to come.'
+Pedrosa's fetters were struck off; some brandy was applied to staunch the bleeding of his cheek; his hands and face were washed, and a short jacket of coarse ticking thrown over him; and the messenger, with an assistant, taking him each under an arm, led him into a spacious chamber, where at the head of a long table sat his excellency the Inquisidor-general, with six of his assessors, three on each side of the chair of state: the Alguazil-mayor, a secretary, and two notaries, with other officers of the holy council, were attending in their places.

-The prisoner was placed behind a bar at the foot of the table, between the messengers who brought him in; and having made his obeisance to the awful presence, in the most supplicating manner, he was called upon, according to the usual form of questions, by one of the junior judges, to declare his name, parentage, profession, age, place of abode, and to answer various interrogatories, of the like trifling nature: his excellency the Inquisitor-general now opened his reverend lips, and in a solemn tone of voice that penetrated to the heart of the poor trembling prisoner, interrogated him as follows:
+The prisoner was placed behind a bar at the foot of the table, between the messengers who brought him in; and having made his obesiance to the awful presence, in the most supplicating manner, he was ealled upon, according to the usual form of question, by one of the junior judges, to declare his name, parantage, profession, age, place of abode, and to answer various interrogatories, of the like trifling nature: his Excellency the Inquisidor-general now opened his reverend lips, and in a solemn tone of voice, that penetrated to the heart of the poor trembling prisoner, interrogated him as follows:

-Nicolas Pedrosa, we have listened to the account you give of yourself, your business and connections; now tell us for what offence or offences, you are here standing a prisoner before us: examine your own heart, and speak the truth from your conscience without prevarication or disguise.
+Nieolas Pedross, we have listened to the account you give of courself, your business, and connections; now tell us for what offenee or offences, you are here standing a prisoner before us; examine your heart, and speak the truth from your conscience without prevarication or disguise.

-May it please your Excellency replied Pedrosa, with all due submission to your holiness and this reverend assembly, my most equitable judges, I conceive I stand here before you for no worse a crime than that of cudgelling are fractory mule, an animal so restive in its nature, (under correction of your holiness be it spoken,) that although else you did, save smiting your beast?
+May it please your excellency, replied Pedrosa, with all due submission to your holiness and this reverend assembly, my most equitable judges, I conceive I stand here before you for no worse a crime than that of cudgelling a refractory mule, an animal so restive in its nature, (under correction of your holiness be it spoken,) that although did, save smiting your beast?